openaire/openaire-catalogue-docs/docs/data-provision/aggregation/doiboost.md

 It enriches the records available on Crossref with what's available on Unpaywall, Microsoft Academic Graph, ORCID intersecting all those datasets by DOI.
 As consequence, DOIBoost does not contain any record from MAG, Unpaywall, or ORCID that doesn't provide a DOI available in Crossref.

-The idea behind DOIBoost and its origin can be found in the paper (and related resources) at:

-* La Bruzzo S., Manghi P., Mannocci A. (2019) OpenAIRE's DOIBoost - Boosting CrossRef for Research.
-In: Manghi P., Candela L., Silvello G. (eds) Digital Libraries: Supporting Open Science.
-IRCDL 2019.
-Communications in Computer and Information Science, vol 988.
-Springer, doi:10.1007/978-3-030-11226-4_11 .
-Open Access version available at: [10.5281/zenodo.1441071](https://doi.org/10.5281/zenodo.1441071)

 Each Crossref record is enriched with:
 * ORCID identifiers of authors from ORCID
 * Open Access instance (with OA color/route and license) from Unpaywall